Compare Rates and Save on Life Insurance

 MONEYGEEK DICTIONARY

-• Cash value - When comparing cash value versus surrender value, the cash value is the amount that goes into the life insurance policy savings account, and the cash surrender value is the amount you get to keep after you cancel the policy and deductions are made.
-This is also the same as accumulation value versus cash surrender value.
+The cash value (or accumulation value) is the amount that goes into the life insurance policy savings account, while the cash surrender value is the amount you get to keep after you cancel the policy and appropriate deductions are made.

-• Face amount - The difference between face amount versus cash surrender value, or cash surrender value versus death benefit.
-The death benefit is the amount your beneficiary receives when you die.
-The cash surrender value requires you to cancel the policy, which entitles you to any remaining cash value, less fees and outstanding balances.
+The face amount, or the death benefit, is the amount your beneficiary receives when you die.
+The cash surrender value requires you to cancel the policy, which entitles you to any remaining cash value minus fees and outstanding balances.

-Things happen in life that may prompt you to surrender your life insurance policy.
-There are several reasons this might be the case, as outlined below.
+Events can happen in life that may prompt you to surrender your life insurance policy, including the following common scenarios:

 1

-Losing your job may mean you can no longer afford the policy or just need a cash infusion from taking the cash value to pay bills.
-Surrendering your policy should be a last resort after all unnecessary costs are cut from your budget.
+Losing your job may mean you can no longer afford the policy or need a cash infusion from taking the cash value to pay bills.
+Surrendering your life insurance policy should be a last resort after cutting all unnecessary costs from your budget.

 2